 Not ready for a sizable down payment?
-There are many low down payment purchase options in Silver Spring that can make you a home owner.
+There are many low down payment purchase options that can make you a home owner.

 Deciding on how much money to use as a down payment can be confusing.
-Hometown Lenders is here to help.
+Benchmark Mortgage is here to help.
 The route for each buyer or investor depends on their situation and personal preferences.

 You can purchase a single-family home or condominium with as little as 3.5% down payment using an FHA loan, but there is a price for lower down payments on conforming loans: mortgage insurance (often called PMI, private mortgage insurance).